'We're Concerned:' COVID Mutations Affecting The Effectiveness Of Some Vaccines

 MIAMI (CBSMiami) — New figures from the Centers for Disease Control show that Florida continues to lead the nation in the number of COVID-19 variant cases out of the United Kingdom and medical experts are telling CBS4 they are extremely concerned.

-Florida has twice as many cases as California and the numbers have nearly doubled in a week.RELATED: Miami Weather: Showers & Storms To Fade Overnight
+Florida has twice as many cases as California and the numbers have nearly doubled in a week.RELATED: Miami Weather: Warm And Humid Until Cold Front Arrives Friday Night

-The CDC says Florida has 379 such cases, ahead of California and Texas, which have 189 and 49 cases respectively.
+The CDC said Florida has 379 such cases, ahead of California and Texas, which have 189 and 49 cases respectively.
+The Florida Department of Health in Miami-Dade told CBS4 that 69 of those cases are in Miami-Dade County.

 Experts say that is a significant increase from a week ago when the CDC said Florida had 201 confirmed cases of the more contagious COVID-19 variant cases out of the U.K., with 57 of them in Broward County and 40 cases in Miami-Dade County.